-The Yahoo!
-CIDX Group is an on-line gathering place for CIDX member with Internet capability Meet here to exchange information with other club members, post messages, read late breaking news and tips.
+The IO CIDX Group is an on-line gathering place for CIDX member with Internet capability Meet here to exchange information with other club members, post messages, read late breaking news and tips.
 Check the group page for complete details.

-Sheldon Harvey and David Asselin co-host The International Radio Report, now in its 28th year on the air on CKUT-FM 90.3 MHz. in Montreal, Sunday mornings at 10:30 a.m.
+Sheldon Harvey, David Asselin and Gilles Letourneau co-host The International Radio Report, on the air weekly since November 1987 on CKUT-FM 90.3 MHz. in Montreal, Sunday mornings at 10:30 a.m.
 Eastern (1530 UTC during Standard Time; 1430 UTC during Daylight Saving Time).
 The program can also be heard live streaming or archived on the Internet at www.ckut.ca - 30 minutes of news and views on the world of radio broadcasting.
-E-mail the show at email@example.com or join the show’s Facebook page (International Radio Report) at https://www.facebook.com/groups/188158277887350/
+E-mail the show at email@example.com or join the show's Facebook page (International Radio Report) at https://www.facebook.com/groups/188158277887350/.

 The Radio H.F.
-Internet Newsletter, now in its 17th year of publication, is edited by CIDX President Sheldon Harvey.
+Internet Newsletter is edited and published by CIDX President Sheldon Harvey.
 As a member of the Canadian International DX Club you automatically receive the Newsletter by e-mail each month.
 The Newsletter is a collection of web sites relating to radio (AM/FM, shortwave, Internet radio, amateur radio, scanning and CB), communications, telecommunications, radio memorabilia and collectibles, science, technology, space and astronomy, weather, transportation, plus some other fun things.
 Each edition includes 30 to 40 web sites, some submitted by subscribers.
 All sites are reviewed, verified and presented to you with the URL and an accompanying brief description of each site.
-The Newsletter is distributed to over 1500 subscribers usually by the 5th of each month and arrives in your in-box with no complicated attachments, and no fear of viruses.
-Archived copies of previous editions of the Newsletter may be viewed in the Radio HF Internet Newsletter Yahoo Group at http://groups.yahoo.com/group/hfnewsletter
+The Newsletter is distributed to over 1500 subscribers usually in the first week of each month and arrives in your in-box with no complicated attachments, and no fear of viruses.
+Archived copies of previous editions of the Newsletter may be viewed in the Radio HF Internet Newsletter Yahoo Group at http://groups.yahoo.com/group/hfnewsletter.

 To contribute material the Radio H.F.
 Internet Newsletter, simply send your submissions, supplying your first and last name (no nicknames, please), to: firstname.lastname@example.org.